It's almost scary how far the Oculus Rift has come in such a short period of time.

 Take off the headset and the visor shuts off.
 Pick it up and put it on, and the screen will light back up.
 The external and internal sensors are pretty smart, thankfully, meaning you won't need to manually switch the headset on when you want to use it.

-I can't tell you how many times I wish I had the Touch Controllers while playing games on the Rift.
+I can't tell you how many times I wish the Rift shipped with Touch Controllers while playing games on the headset.
 Using a controller to move a bumper in air hockey simply feels unnatural.
-Not shipping them until later and worse, making them an optional upgrade for the many thousands who already pre-ordered and own an Oculus Rift, might be a major faux pas.
+Making them an optional upgrade for the many thousands who already pre-ordered and own an Oculus Rift is a major faux pas.

 There's a level of intuition that comes from using your hands.
 You know how to throw a ball, how to climb a rock wall and shake hands in real life.
 Translating the most basic of movements to a controller is imperfect at best and convoluted at worst, especially if you're someone who doesn't frequently use an Xbox One controller.